 The Company's contingent earn-out liabilities are measured at fair value.
 These liabilities were estimated using Level 3 inputs.
-Long-term earn-out liabilities were \$4,352 and \$4,228 as of March 30, 2018 and December 29, 2017, respectively, and are reflected as other liabilities and deferred credits on the consolidated balance sheets.
+Long-term earn-out liabilities were \$4,440 and \$5,228 as of September 28, 2018 and December 29, 2017, respectively, and are reflected as other liabilities and deferred credits on the consolidated balance sheets.
 The remaining short-term earn-out liabilities are reflected as accrued liabilities on the consolidated balance sheets.
-The remaining short-term earn-out liabilities are reflected as accrued liabilities on the consolidated balance sheets.
 The fair value of contingent consideration was determined based on a probability-based approach which includes projected results, percentage probability of occurrence and the application of a discount rate to present value the payments.
 A significant change in projected results, discount rate, or probabilities of occurrence could result in a significantly higher or lower fair value measurement.
+Changes in the fair value of contingent earn-out liabilities are reflected in operating expenses on the consolidated statements of operations.